-It is a company formed by two or more persons but not exceeding fifty person it prohibits any invitation to the public to subscribe to its shares and restricts the right of is shareholders to transfer their shares.
+It is a company formed by two or more persons but not exceeding fifty people it prohibits any invitation to the public to subscribe to its shares and restricts the right of is shareholders to transfer their shares.
 The liability of the members of a private limited company is limited.

 He is a voting agent.
-If the articles provide, a member of a joint stock company competent to vote, may excise his voting right in a meeting either personally or through some representative duly appointed for the purpose.
+If the articles provide, a member of a joint-stock company competent to vote may excise his voting right in a meeting either personally or through some representative duly appointed for the purpose.
 Such a voting agent is called a proxy.

-Public finance is that branch of economics, which deals with the management of income, expenditures and debts of the government.
+Public finance is that branch of economics, which deals with the management of income, expenditures, and debts of the government.
 In public finance, the public authorities adjust their income to the needed expenditures.

 Find many more common business terms in alphabetic order.